JoelOliverMclean/dungeons-and-doggos/3-Mechanics/CLI/bestiary/beast/ox-mpmm.md

 # Ox
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
 72, Volo's Guide to Monsters p.
 208*

+Oxen are domesticated cattle bred for milk and meat production and for hauling.
+Many cultures incorporate the ox into their labor and diets.

+## Cattle

+Many kinds of cattle roam the multiverse, some of them domesticated and others feral.
+In many cultures, cattle are almost like family to the folk who tend to them.

+## Statblock

 ```ad-statblock
 title: Ox